 - You Travel Out of State or Overseas Often: Standard Medigap plans can be used at any provider across the country that accepts Medicare.
 Some plans even pay up to 80% of the approved costs for the emergency care you receive in a foreign country.21

-- You Want Access to Multiple Options to Fit Your Needs and Budget: Texas offers 10 standard Medigap plans.
-The average monthly price for a Texas Medigap plan is $155.22
+- You Want Access to Multiple Options to Fit Your Needs and Budget: Texas offers a multitude of standard Medigap plans.

 There are more than 60 carriers that offer Medicare Supplement plans in Texas.
 Here’s a list of Texas Medicare Supplement insurance companies.